Jerusalem and Antioch, 40s CE

 He said: Do you see these great buildings?
 Not one stone will be left upon another that will not be torn down.
 There will be wars, and famine, and pestilence.
 And yet that is only the beginning.

-Did not Jesus say, "With the voice of the archangel and the trumpet of God, the Lord himself will descend from heaven and gather the children of God, the dead and the living"?
+Did not Jesus say: With the voice of the archangel and the trumpet of God, the Lord himself will descend from heaven and gather the children of God, the dead and the living?

-The end that never came
+The end that did not come

-But things turned out differently.
-On January 24, 41 AD, Caligula died, and three weeks later, the news reached a relieved governor of Syria.
+But things would turn out differently.
+On January 24 of the year 41, Caligula died, and three weeks later the news reached a relieved governor of Syria.
 The legions returned to their army camps.
 The gruesome image was never placed in the temple in Jerusalem.
-There was no Jewish revolt, and Jerusalem was not destroyed.
-And Jesus had not returned.
+There was no Jewish uprising, and Jerusalem was not destroyed.

 What does God want?

-What do you do when the most important prophecy your community lives by does not come true?
+What do you do when the most important prophecy that your community lives by does not come true?
 Some give up, others dig deeper: The prophecy has not yet come true.
 The prophecy is correct, but we have not understood it properly.
 Did Jesus not say, "All nations must hear the good news"?

 Did he not say, "First they must hear"?

-The First Letter to the Thessalonians
+The first letter to the Thessalonians

 The Second Letter to the Thessalonians

 The expectation that the Roman emperor would herald the end by placing his image in the temple in Jerusalem would disappear with the destruction of Jerusalem in the year 70.
-We still see this idea in the early Gospel according to Mark, and it goes back to the Aramaic-speaking friends of Jesus.
+We still see this idea in the early Gospel of Mark, and it goes back to the Aramaic-speaking friends of Jesus.
 The Greek of 2 Thessalonians 2:3 (the words for "lawlessness" and "destruction") and Mark 13:14 (the words for "abomination" and "destruction") may be different, but the words go back to the same synonyms in Hebrew and Aramaic for destructive idols and altars.

-Written directly by Paul or shortly after him, II Thessalonians is best read from the perspective that Paul, Silvanus, and Timothy, who had meanwhile found other followers of Jesus in Corinth, were themselves being corrected: be careful with that proclamation of an imminent end time.
+Written directly by Paul or shortly after him, 2 Thessalonians is best read from the perspective that Paul, Silvanus, and Timothy, who had meanwhile encountered other followers of Jesus in Corinth, were themselves corrected: be careful with that proclamation of an imminent end time.
 See how that can lead to fanatical or apathetic behavior.
 Bring the gospel to all people, but maintain a healthy balance between longing for the coming of the kingdom of God and walking the Way of Jesus in the here and now.

-Summary: The shadow of Caligula, 40s.
+Summary: In the shadow of Caligula, 40s CE

 The sanctuary on the temple square in Jerusalem. © Balage Balogh, Archaeology Illustrated.